nusco/narjillos/backlog.md

 #Narjillos Backlog

 ## Technical Issues
-> goal: make Narjillos easy to run on the latest Java/Gradle
+> goal: make Narjillos easy to run on the latest Java

     I came back to the project after a few years, and found that the code has many issues (mostly system-related more than strictly code-related) compiling and running on recent versions of the Java stack.

-* Fix JavaFX launchers
-Right now it works through a hack, but since JavaFX was removed from the Java distro, the system should be modularized.
-See: https://edencoding.com/runtime-components-error/ for the cause of the problem, the description of the hack, and a long-term fix.

-* Fix illegal reflective access
-The reflective access used by TransparentRanGen has been deprecated and will be removed.
-This code should be fixed to run on future Javas.

-* Fix project generation
-Project generation for Eclipse and Idea don't seem to work anymore.
-Investigate.

-* Fix Gradle warnings/issues
-Some Gradle tasks complain with warnings, or fail altogether(?).
-Check that all tasks work on recent Gradles and Javas.
+* Reintroduce Build system
+Just not Gradle or Maven, that have proven absolutely painful.
+Maybe old-fashioned Ant, or Rake w.
+JRuby?

-* Fix Travis Build
+* Reintroduce Travis Build
-It's apparently broken.
+Once I have a build system, I can have this again.

 * Find the bug that allows creatures to stay around after death Try removing all energy sources except for food: food_density_per_block, initial_element_level and catalyst_level at 0.
 That configuration triggers the bug.

-##Collision Detection
+## Collision Detection
 > goal: complex interactions

     See: https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection